NBC Symphony Orchestra: History

 The orchestra's first concert was broadcast on November 13, 1937, under the direction of Monteux.
 Toscanini conducted ten concerts that first season, making his NBC debut on December 25, 1937.
 In addition to weekly broadcasts on the NBC Red and Blue networks, the NBC Symphony Orchestra made many recordings for RCA Victor.
 Televised concerts began in March, 1948 and continued until March, 1952.
 During the summer of 1950, NBC converted Studio 8-H into a television studio (the broadcast home of NBC's late-night comedy program Saturday Night Live since 1975) and moved the broadcast concerts to Carnegie Hall, where many of the orchestra's recording sessions and special concerts had already taken place.

 For the new ensemble, many NBC staff musicians were auditioned by Rodzinski and Chotzinoff, along with about 700 members of other orchestras or chamber-music groups; 31 NBC players were retained in the new orchestra.
 The American Federation of Musicians union minimum for such staff work at NBC was $105 weekly, but many instrumentalists were paid considerably more.
 Fortune magazine disclosed that the NBC's extra cost for all the above-scale musicians, plus Toscanini’s salary—as compared with a typical staff conductor’s—amounted to about $250K more than an orchestra of union-scale players under typical staff conductors.

-Leopold Stokowski served as principal conductor from 1941 to 1944 on a three-year contract following a dispute between Toscanini and NBC.
-During this time Toscanini continued to lead the orchestra in a series of public benefit concerts for war relief.
-He returned with Stokowski as co-conductor for the 1942–43 and 1943–44 seasons, resuming full control thereafter.
-Upon Toscanini's retirement in the spring of 1954, NBC officially disbanded the orchestra, much to Toscanini's distress, though it continued for several years independent of NBC, as the Symphony of the Air.
-Toscanini's final broadcast concert with the orchestra took place with an all-Wagner program at Carnegie Hall on April 4, 1954.
-He conducted the orchestra for the last time during RCA Victor recording sessions held June 3 and 5, 1954.
+Following a dispute between Toscanini and NBC, Leopold Stokowski served as principal conductor of the orchestra from 1941 to 1944 on a three-year contract.
+During this time, Toscanini continued to lead the orchestra in a series of public benefit concerts for war relief.
+He returned for the 1942–43 and 1943–44 seasons, sharing the podium with Stokowski as co-conductor and resuming full control thereafter.
+Upon Toscanini's retirement in the spring of 1954, NBC officially disbanded the orchestra, much to Toscanini's distress, though it continued for several years thereafter as the Symphony of the Air, independent of NBC.
+On April 4, 1954, Toscanini conducted his final broadcast concert with the NBC Symphony Orchestra at Carnegie Hall with an all-Wagner program.
+He led the orchestra for the last time during RCA Victor recording sessions held June 3 and 5, 1954.